RoelofBerg/limeregpkg/readme.txt

 ./makepackage.sh
 dput -f ppa:roelofberg/limereg limereg_1.x.0-0ubuntu1_source.changes

+Also tag the version of limeregpkg: git tag -s -a v1.x.0 -m "Version 1.x.0" git push --tags

 If Launchpad rejects the file:

-Optional: If something goes wrong call git-buildpackage without the -S option and use sudo pbuilder --build limereg_1.x.0-0.dsc  (as written in makepackage.sh) to debug the package building process locally.
+If something goes wrong call git-buildpackage without the -S option and use sudo pbuilder --build limereg_1.x.0-0.dsc  (as written in makepackage.sh) to debug the package building process locally.